ShohamBH/Shopping-Cart-System-Java-React/README.md

 "# Shopping-Cart-System-Java-React"
-Shopping Cart & Coupons Management System
+# Shopping Cart and Coupons Management System
-A system built with Spring Boot (Backend) and React (Frontend) for managing coupons, companies, and customers.

-Backend
+### Overview
+This system is designed for managing shopping carts, coupons, companies, and customers in an integrated and user-friendly way.
+It is built using modern technologies including **React** for the frontend, **Spring Boot** for the backend, and **MySQL** as the database.

+### Technologies
+- **Frontend:** React.js – a modern, responsive, and user-friendly interface
-Java Spring Boot REST API
+- **Backend:** Spring Boot – a robust and modular REST API handling business logic
+- **Database:** MySQL – reliable and efficient data storage

+### Key Features
-CRUD operations for companies, coupons, and customers
+- Management of companies and customers

-User authentication with JWT

-Business logic for managing shopping carts and coupons

-Frontend
-React with Material UI for a clean and efficient user interface

-Axios for communication with the backend API

-Company management including search, add, update, and delete
+- Create, update, and delete coupons and shopping carts

-Display of coupons and customer details

-How to Run
+- Advanced filtering and querying capabilities
+- Role-based access control (as needed)
+- Secure data transactions stored in MySQL
+- Intuitive and easy-to-use user interface

+### Installation and Running
+1. Ensure MySQL is installed and running locally or on a server
+2. Configure database connection details in Spring Boot’s `application.properties` or `application.yml` file
-Start the Spring Boot backend server.
+3. Run the Spring Boot backend server

-Run the React frontend project:
+4. Run the React frontend application (e.g., with `npm run dev`)

-npm install
-npm run dev

-Make sure the backend API is available at http://localhost:8080/Admin.

-Store the JWT token in localStorage under the key token.

-Notes
-Ensure the data structure matches between frontend and backend, especially the credentional object containing email and password.

-Error handling and user notifications are implemented for a better user experience.
+### Project Structure
+- **backend/** – Java Spring Boot backend code
+- **frontend/** – React application code
+- **SQL scripts/** – (optional) SQL scripts for database setup

+### Future Improvements
+- Enhanced role-based authorization system
+- Improved user experience (UX) on the frontend
+- Reporting and data analysis features
+- Integration with external payment services